michielpost/Chainlink-RealWorldEvents/README.md

 ## Tech Setup
 - Solidity smart contract
+- Chainlink to do a HTTP web request to an API
 - Demo page runs on ASP.Net Core 5
 - Using SignalR for realtime updates over websockets
 - MetaMask and ether.js to trigger the smart contract from the browser